johnedstone/user_params_in_yaml/README.md

 #### Data and Code Directories: project_data/Waterloo and project_code/Waterloo
 * Note that the data and the code directories are in separate places.
 That is, let's assume your data files and any output files are completely separated from your code directory.
-* Filepaths or relative to one's Home Directory, using forward slashes (/) for both Windows and Linux
+* File paths are relative to one's Home Directory, using forward slashes (/) for both Windows and Linux
-* Three options are provide:
+* Three options are provided:

     * run_me_my_vars_are_here.py: is for the case where one puts their custom vars in the code directory - common, but you may want to separate it and put it in your data directory.
     * run_me_my_vars_are_elsewhere.py is for the case where one puts their custom vars elsewhere, e.g. in one's project_data directory